-A branch is a form of business preferred by foreign entrepreneurs who want to enter the market in order to provide goods and services in Malta.
+A branch is a form of business preferred by foreign entrepreneurs who want to enter the Maltese market in order to provide goods and services.
 A Maltese branch is not considered a legal entity, but it must be registered with the Maltese Registrar of Companies.
 The registration must be performed in a month, at most, after it is incorporated, but for more details and complete support, we recommend you get in touch with our company formation specialists in Malta.

 For foreign countries

 Best used for